Explore the healthcare providers who offer Support Groups treatment & find the right one for you here

 The leader usually starts the group session.
 Sometimes support groups invite guests to lead the session (celebrities, past members, professional therapists or counselors, authors, or thought leaders).

 More often than not, the group will simply consist of current members.
 These members are often vetted to ensure others feel safe talking about their issues.
-Some groups may ask members to sign a non-disclosure agreement to ensure privacy and to create a safe environment.
+Some groups may ask members to sign a non-disclosure agreement to ensure privacy and create a safe environment.

 These groups may have a formal format or be very informal.
 Some support groups meet in a public place (like a cafe, church basement, or community center), and some take place in a private place — like someone’s living room.